 About the Peru-Australia Free Trade Agreement

-Australia and Peru launched negotiations for a free trade agreement (FTA) on 24 May.
-A fellow signatory to the Trans-Pacific Partnership (TPP) Agreement, Peru has been one of the fastest growing economies in Latin America over the last decade.
+Australia and Peru launched negotiations for a free trade agreement (FTA) on 24 May 2018.
+A fellow signatory to the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) Agreement, Peru has been one of the fastest growing economies in Latin America over the last decade.
 The Peru-Australia FTA (PAFTA) enables Australian businesses to access the opportunities presented by that growing market.
-It also supports our goal of capturing the TPP's benefits, and strengthens our economic relationship with Latin America.
+It also supports our goal of building on the CPTPP's benefits, and strengthens our economic relationship with Latin America.

 Peru is a growing market for Australian goods and services exporters.
-In 2016, total two-way trade in goods and services with Peru was worth $590 million, up 51.2 per cent from the previous year.
+In 2017, total two-way trade in goods and services with Peru was worth $717 million, up over 20 per cent from 2016.
 The FTA with Peru provides Australian businesses with an opportunity to expand our engagement with this emerging market.

 Peru is also an attractive investment destination for Australia.
 The number of Australian companies operating in Peru has grown from ten in 2003 to currently over ninety.
 The Australian and Peruvian mining sectors, in particular, are already closely integrated.
 The FTA with Peru provides a platform for expanding and deepening these relationships.